We join forces with people and organisations around the world

 June - December 2019

 The Atlantic Fellows for Social and Economic Equity are working with the Fight Inequality Alliance to map the various groups, movement, and activists currently challenging inequality.
-This work will help to further the current understanding of the state of the fight against inequality, the numbers of active groups, their approaches, and successes.
+This work will help to further the current understanding of the state of the fight against inequality, the numbers of active groups, their approaches, the challenges they face, and their successes.

-This analysis aims to reveal best practice, successful tactics and trends, and will assisting in further connecting disparate groups to build concerted and collective action.
+This analysis aims to reveal best practice, successful tactics and trends, and will assist in further connecting disparate groups to build concerted and collective action.
 A report will be published in 2019.